top of page

 Urethane white.png

-~7% of global production; foams, coatings, adhesives.
+~7% of global production; insulation, foams, industrial elastomers.

 Common pyrolysis markers